 Our membership of the Academic Developer Programme and Alliance of leading firms is further testament to our expertise in the field, and we are also in the process of seeking British Computer Society Accreditation.

 Career and study progression

 IT graduates generally have a good record of achieving employment and progressing in their professional work.
-Popular paths for graduates from this course system interaction design and in particular in the area of web and mobile applications development and design.
+Popular paths for graduates from this course include system interaction design and also web and mobile applications development and design.